viaDragonz/VNN/README.md

 ## **.age**
 When used, this will get the date your account was created.

-If you mention a user,it will get the age of said user. `.age @CoolGuy#0000`
+If you mention a user, it will get the age of said user. `.age @CoolGuy#0000`

 ## **.ban**
 ```.ban @CoolGuy#0000 This is a reason!```